mkorendyke/CLIM680/README.md

 [ERA5 documentation](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5)

+(Metis is a currently ongoing project in collaboration between COLA at GMU and ECMWF.
+It does not currently have official documentation.)

 ## Results/Code

 Atmospheric rivers are calculated by first identifying the appropriate moisture flux magnitude threshold.
 We use 259kg/ms as this threshold, as it is the top 10% of ERA5 moisture flux magnitude values in the PacNA extended boreal winter.
 Once the threshold is identified, we take all consecutive points that qualify and group them into objects.
 We test for whether: